 The most common positive feedback that we receive is that we seem very “honest” and “transparent.”

 In the world of the internet, honesty and transparency are two characteristics EVERYONE should strive for – regardless of your blog niche.

 It’s not enough to talk to your audience with that level of comfortability like you are a friend, you should also treat the relationship with a level of familiarity that allows you to instill some trust in them.

 You do this by sharing personal experiences, thoughts, and feelings on the topics that you are writing about.

 This is another reason why we ask people to be careful with the blog niche that they choose.

-The more knowledge and experience you have about a subject, the better you will be at communicating your thoughts to your audience in your writing.
+The more knowledge and experience you have about a subject, the better you will be at communicating your thoughts and opinions to your audience in your writing.

 Without a personal touch, your articles will fall flat against the rest of the competition out there.
 There will be nothing that sets YOU aside from everyone else.

 When I write articles now, I first think about the topic(s) my audience needs the most help with.
 Then, before I start writing, I think about my personal experiences with that topic and how I can turn those experiences into important lessons for my readers.